CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

       * CUDA drivers
       * TensorFlow (used with R TensorFlow back-end)
       * R + RStudio Server versions matched with Puhti r-env-singularity module (R 4.0.5 + RStudio Server 1.4.1106, MRAN, Bioconductor 3.12)
+      * Rstudio 4.2.2 and all CRAN and Bioconductor libraries can be added with SD-software-installer

 ### Software customisation